linganaboinasushmitha/My_Portfolio_Adavance/README.md

 🔗 Live Demo

-The portfolio is hosted on GitHub Pages (if you deploy it), or view it locally by opening index.html.
+The portfolio is hosted on GitHub Pages https://linganaboinasushmitha.github.io/My_Portfolio_Adavance/, or view it locally by opening index.html.

 📄 License